Position: Agent Should Invoke External Tools ONLY When Epistemically Necessary: Implications for Learning and Training

+The behavioral regimes above reveal that alignment is not achieved by maximizing external tool use or maximizing internal reasoning, but by learning when each mode of effort allocation is epistemically justified.
+This reframes training as a problem of calibrating decisions under uncertainty rather than optimizing a fixed notion of optimal behavior.
+In the following, we outline several complementary approaches that move agents toward this objective.

-\paragraph{Agentic Pretraining.} Next-token prediction has been foundational in compressing world knowledge into a model’s parametric space~\citep{kaplan2020scalinglawsneurallanguage}.
-However, this alone does not equip models to acquire new knowledge through interaction.
-We propose augmenting this paradigm with \textbf{next-tool prediction}: a learning objective where the model learns to predict the most appropriate external tool to invoke at each step.
-This transforms interaction itself into a first-class modeling target, allowing the agent to learn how to gather information it doesn't already possess.
-As research trends toward unified agent architectures, modeling all forms of interaction (API calls, UI navigation, or environment manipulation) as structured, learnable outputs opens the door to a new kind of scaling law: one that governs knowledge acquisition, not just compression.
-This shift is essential for building adaptive, self-improving agents in open-ended, dynamic environments~\citep{xie2024osworld, li2024embodied}.
+\paragraph{Agentic Midtraining.} Large language models acquire extensive world knowledge through next-token prediction, effectively compressing information into their parametric space~\citep{kaplan2020scalinglawsneurallanguage}.
+However, this objective alone does not teach agents how to acquire new knowledge through interaction.
+To address this gap, we advocate extending pretraining with next-tool prediction, where interaction itself becomes a first-class modeling target.
+By learning to predict which tool to invoke given a context, the agent is trained not only to reason, but to decide how to reduce uncertainty.
+Modeling interactions (e.g., API calls, UI navigation, or environment actions) as structured outputs enables agents to learn procedural knowledge acquisition, rather than relying solely on static compression.
+As agent architectures become more unified, this shift opens the door to a new form of scaling: one that governs knowledge acquisition through interaction, rather than knowledge storage alone~\citep{xie2024osworld, li2024embodied}.